Play the Bag Game: Learn Parts of Speech

 Parts of speech are a critical grammar concept to understand for reading and writing skills.
 This exciting activity will help kids get practical experience using parts of speech in a sentence and remember the differences between them.
 As they improve, you can add new or more difficult words to the mix!

 What You Do:

-- Go over the eight most common parts of speech with your child:
+- Review 8 common parts of speech with your kids.

-- Verb: describes an action (doing something) or a state (being something).
-Examples: walk, talk, think, believe, live, like, want
+- Verb: an action or a state of being.
+Examples: run, swim, jump, think, laugh, cry.

-- Pick out one word from each bag and use those words to build a long sentence.
-Each word used correctly in context wins a point for the player.
+- Choose one word from each paper bag, and ask your kids to use the words to form a sentence.
+They will receive one point for each word they used correctly in the sentence.